gmorgan-ping/davinci-widget-node-example/README.md

 ## skdToken

-The access token is retrieved on the server, then passed to the HTML page
+The access token is retrieved server-side (server.js), then passed to the HTML page

 ## Env Vars